gophercoders/website/content/gophercoders-in-schools.md

 links with Art and Design and Music.
 The children will have to draw the graphics required for different elements of the game and create and record any sound effects they wish to add to the game.
-This also provides a chance for pupils who are perhaps more artistic a chance to shine with in the project.
+This also provides a chance for pupils who are perhaps more artistic a chance to shine within the project.
 The pupils can develop the game individually or in pairs, or as a class wide exercise, with specific groups of pupils tasked with a specific part of the game.
 None of the games on offer contain any violence.

-The Summer term material offers pupils te chance to create their own simple wikipedia website that is very similar to [Wikipedia](http://wikipedia.com).
+The Summer term material offers pupils the chance to create their own simple wikipedia website that is very similar to [Wikipedia](http://wikipedia.com).
 Once completed this can be used as a class wiki.
 The [Wikipedia webiste](http://wikipedia.com) allows visitors search the website